ryanpf/linux_rocksmith/guides/setup/fed-pipewire.md

 And Nobara, probably

-~~Last tested on Fedora Workstation 41.~~ I can't register the wineasio.dll files, see [#40](https://github.com/theNizo/linux_rocksmith/issues/40).
-No one else complained yet, but I can't test this guide without it.
+Last tested on Fedora Workstation 41.

 ## Table of contents